francescolosterzo/francescolosterzo.github.io/_posts/2022-11-21-world-cup-simulation.md

 ![figure2](/material/images/FIFA-fit.png)

-The figure below shows the direct comparison of the two models for $\lambda$ as a function of the logit-normalized-score-difference.
+The figure below shows the direct comparison of the two models for $$\lambda$$ as a function of the logit-normalized-score-difference.

 ![figure3](/material/images/FIFA-param-comparison.png)